alafr/SVG-to-PDFKit/README.md

       - assumePt [boolean] = assume that units are PDF points instead of SVG pixels
       - precision [number] = precision factor for approximative calculations (default = 3)

+## Fonts
+In the browser, it's easier to register fonts (<a href="https://github.com/foliojs/pdfkit/issues/623#issuecomment-284625259">see here how</a>) before calling SVGtoPDF.
+SVGtoPDF doesn't wait for font loading with asynchronous XMLHttpRequest.

+Make sure to name the fonts with the exact pattern 'MyFont', 'MyFont-Bold', 'MyFont-Italic', 'MyFont-BoldItalic' (case sensitive), if the font is named font-family="MyFont" in the svg.

+If your fonts don't follow this pattern, or you want to register fonts at the moment they are encountered in the svg, you can use a custom fontCallback function.

 ## Demos
 &nbsp; &nbsp; <a href="https://alafr.github.io/SVG-to-PDFKit/examples/demo.htm" target="_blank">https://alafr.github.io/SVG-to-PDFKit/examples/demo.htm</a>